dhinojosa/scala-implicits-katacoda/04_scala_implicit_converters/step2.md

-# Conversion Using a Function

-The following is the same as the previous step
+The following is the same as the previous step, the only difference is we are defining our `implicit` as a function.

 <pre class="file" data-filename="src/MyApp.scala" data-target="replace">

 package com.xyzcorp;